malacalypse/rp2040_i2s_example/README.md

 - i2s_bidi_slave: A bi-directional (in and out) codec interface in slave mode (requires externally generated BCK and LRCK, usually from the codec).

-There is not a standalone output slave module, but one can easily be designed from the above options if needed.
+There is not a standalone output slave module nor input master, but one can easily be designed from the above options if needed.

 ## API